Dawud-Muhammed/portfolio/README.md

 ├── database/        # Migrations
 ├── public/          # Static files
 └── vite.config.js   # Build config
-🌐 Deployment Deploy on Railway, Heroku, or Nginx.
+🌐 Deployment Deploy on Vercel, Heroku, or Nginx.
 Enable queues for mail and configure SSL.

 📝 License MIT License.

-📧 Contact Email: dawud2147@gmail.com GitHub: @Dawud-Muhammed
+📧 Contact Email: your-email@example.com GitHub: @Dawud-Muhammed

 ⭐ Star this repo if you like it!